SamyRai/cdek_api_client/README.md

 - `comment` (String): The comment for the order.
 - `recipient` (Recipient, required): The recipient details.
 - `sender` (Sender, required): The sender details.
+- `from_location` (Hash, required): The location details from where the order is shipped.
+- `to_location` (Hash, required): The location details to where the order is shipped.
 - `services` (Array): Additional services.
 - `packages` (Array, required): List of packages.